-Overzealous face washing, can actually cause more harm than good.
+Overzealous facial cleansing, can actually cause more harm than good.
 Constant washing with products designed to combat oiliness can strip skin of its own natural oils and compromise its barrier.
-This can set you up for irritation and derma-dehydration, especially if those products contain salicylic acid.
+This can set you up for irritation, redness, burning, and derma-dehydration, especially if those products contain salicylic acid.
 For some of you who are experience skin that is both oily and flaky, this good be the reason.

 Avoid cleansers that contain harsh surfactants, which rid skin of too much oil and leave it unnaturally dry.
 Read the labels.
 Some common surfactants, also known as detergents, include sodium lauryl sulfate (SLS), sodium lauryl ether sulfate (SLES), and ammonium lauryl sulfate (ALS).